 - Does the change fit your vision – the goals you set are stepping-stones to your vision, the person & achievements you see for the future.

-- Enrich your relationships – The yachting industry is a transient industry, people come and go but you will meet people who you remain in contact for the rest of your lives.
+- Enrich your relationships – The yachting industry is a transient industry, people come and go but you will also meet people who you remain in contact for the rest of your lives.

-- Fits your skillset – the four main departments you can explore are deck, engineering, interior and galley.
+- Fits your skillset – the four primary departments you can explore are deck, engineering, interior and galley.
 On larger yachts you have more options to specialise, although they often double up.
 For example, stewardess and masseuse.
 You’ll be at an advantage if you bring your current skillset and experience on board.